-- 10.06 When a laid off regular or relief employee is rehired within one (1) year of the date of layoff, they shall retain seniority unless they have elected to receive a sick leave payout under Article 35.06. - 10.07 The Board agrees that in the case of applicants possessing the minimum qualifications, seniority shall be the governing factor in filling posted job vacancies.
+- 10.06 When a laid off regular or relief employee is rehired within one (1) year of the date of lay- off, they shall retain seniority unless they have elected to receive a sick leave payout under Article 35.06. - 10.07 The Board agrees that in the case of applicants possessing the minimum qualifications, seniority shall be the governing factor in filling posted job

+- vacancies.
 In instances where seniority is equal, a name draw shall determine the successful applicant.
 A Union representative shall be present at such draws. - 10.08 The Board agrees to maintain the hours of all sessional clerical employees as established effective October 31st in each year for the duration of that school year.
 The Board also agrees to provide notice by the end of each school year of any known or anticipated reduction in hours for the following school year. - 10.09 The Board agrees to maintain an up-to-date seniority list, a copy of which shall be sent to the Union and posted in appropriate work areas in January, March, June and September of each year.
-The Union office shall receive an up-to-date seniority list monthly.

-(a) The Board agrees that during layoffs and shutdowns of a specified term (other than normal Summer, Christmas or Easter school closures for Sessional Employees), regular and relief employees shall receive pay for any statutory holidays and receive coverage for all benefit plans as specified in Article 25.
-The payments for such benefits will be made by the Board and the employee's portion recovered from a subsequent pay cheque.

-- (b) The Board agrees that during the normal Summer, Christmas or Easter school closures, regular sessional employees shall receive pay for any statutory holidays except as in Article 31.03, and receive coverage for all benefit plans as specified in Article 25.
-The employee's portion of the benefit payments will be deducted from the employee's pay cheque immediately preceding the normal school closures. - 10.11 The seniority of an employee shall be lost and all rights forfeited and there shall be no obligation to rehire when they: - (a) resigns or otherwise terminates their service by voluntary act; - (b) is discharged for just cause; - (c) fails to return to work upon expiration of leave of absence unless for extenuating circumstances as agreed upon by the Union and the Board; - (d) is absent without leave unless for extenuating circumstances as agreed upon by the Union and the Board; - (e) is laid off for a period of one (1) year or more; - (f) receives sick leave payout under Article 35. - 10.12 Access to Demographic & Classification Information
+The Union office shall receive an up-to-date seniority list monthly. - 10.10 - (a) The Board agrees that during layoffs and shutdowns of a specified term (other than normal Summer, Christmas or Easter school closures for Sessional Employees), regular and relief employees shall receive pay for any statutory holidays and receive coverage for all benefit plans as specified in Article 25.
+The payments for such benefits will be made by the Board and the employee's portion recovered from a subsequent pay cheque. - (b) The Board agrees that during the normal Summer, Christmas or Easter school closures, regular sessional employees shall receive pay for any statutory holidays except as in Article 31.03, and receive coverage for all benefit plans as specified in Article 25.
+The employee's portion of the benefit payments will be deducted from the employee's pay cheque immediately preceding the normal school closures. - 10.11 The seniority of an employee shall be lost and all rights forfeited and there shall be no obligation to rehire when they: - (a) resigns or otherwise terminates their service by voluntary act; - (b) are discharged for just cause; - (c) fails to return to work upon expiration of leave of absence unless for extenuating circumstances as agreed upon by the Union and the Board; - (d) are absent without leave unless for extenuating circumstances as agreed upon by the Union and the Board; - (e) are laid off for a period of 24 months or more and where the individual has failed to provide written confirmation, within 12 months of their first day of absence, of their intention to return to work within the 24 month period; - (f) receives sick leave payout under Article 35.

+10.12 Access to Demographic & Classification Information